rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 **Bottom Up**

 Bottom up is meant for general purpose (hopefully indexed) directories (e.g., `\\BIG_SERVER\all_parts\`), where the number of files in the folder(s) far exceed the number of files in the assembly.
 The program gets links by recursion, then finds draft files with *where used*.
-If your draft files have the same name as the model they depict, click that option and the program will bypass *where used*.
+If your draft files have the same name as the model they depict, click that option and the program will find drawings directly, bypassing the often time-consuming *where used* operation.

 A bottom up search requires a valid Fast Search Scope filename, (e.g., `C:\Program Files\...\Preferences\FastSearchScope.txt`), which tells the program if the specified folder is on an indexed drive.